Assistant Professor of English

 Ph.D., University of Wales, Aberystwyth

-Professor Clabough is an assistant editor with The James Dickey Review and a writer of published fiction, poetry and scholarship.
-Some of his recent work appears in places like New Writing: The International Journal for the Practice and Theory of Creative Writing, Fjord's Review, Citron Review, Aesthetica: the Arts & Culture Magazine (UK), Magma Poetry (UK), The Chaffey Review, Sixers Review, Oak Bend Review and Women's Studies (Taylor & Francis Group).
-In addition to creative writing and scholarship, he is engaged in research-based projects focusing on Writing Center management, teaching composition and the use of technology in the classroom.
+Professor Clabough is a published poet, scholar, and fiction writer.
+His debut novel, All Things Await, is forthcoming with Savant Books, and his articles and creative work appear in places like Best of Litro Anthology (UK), storySouth, Poiesis Review, New Writing: The International Journal for the Practice & Theory of Creative Writing, London’s Litro Magazine, Fjord's Review, Citron Review, Writers in Education, Aesthetica: the Arts & Culture Magazine (UK), Magma Poetry (UK), The Chaffey Review, Sixers Review, Women's Studies and elsewhere.
+In addition to creative writing and scholarship, he is engaged in research-based projects focusing on writing center management, peer tutoring, teaching composition, blended learning, and the use of technology in the classroom.
+During the summer, he is a course developer and teaches online fiction workshops for Duke University TIP.

 Adjunct Assistant Professor of English